1996 Gangneung submarine infiltration incident: Aftermath

 The Sang-O class submarine was salvaged and remains on display at Tongil (Unification) Park near Gangneung.

 North Korea was at first reluctant to take responsibility, claiming that the submarine had suffered an engine failure and had drifted aground.
 By 29 December, however, the North issued an official statement expressing "deep regret" over the submarine incident.
 In reciprocity, the South Korean government returned the cremated remains of the soldiers to the North via Panmunjom the very next day, the first event of its kind between the neighboring countries.

 Some analysts suspected that the motivation behind the assassination of Choe Deok-geun, South Korean consul for the Russian Far East, was North Korean retaliation for the loss of their men.

-Lee Kwang-soo, the only captured North Korean, remained in South Korea and reportedly became an instructor for the South Korean navy.
+Lee Kwang-soo, the only captured North Korean, remained in South Korea and in 2007 it was reported that he had become an instructor for the South Korean navy.
+In 2010 Lee Kwang-soo was interviewed once more for his perspective on that year's sinking of ROKS Cheonan.